irisdaniaj/vi-midas/README.md

 ### Exploratory Data Analysis
 Before modeling, we conducted an extensive exploratory data analysis that encompassed both the original VI-MIDAS dataset and our newly assembled microbiome dataset.
 The new dataset expanded the geographic and ecological coverage, particularly with additional samples from polar biomes, and incorporated a richer set of covariates, including satellite-derived environmental features.
-We examined differences in environmental covariates, such as temperature, salinity, and oxygen—between polar and non-polar samples.
+We examined differences in environmental covariates, such as temperature, salinity, and oxygen.
 We visualized mOTU abundance profiles and observed ecological stratification across biomes and depth layers.

 ### Application of VI-MIDAS to a New Marine Microbiome Dataset
 Building on the original methodology, we applied the VI-MIDAS framework to a newly assembled marine microbiome dataset.
 Both the direct coupling model (which links environmental covariates directly to microbial abundances) and the no direct coupling variant (which projects all covariates into a shared latent space) were evaluated.

 ### Development and Evaluation of a Novel Modeling Variant
-We implemented a novel no direct coupling variant of VI-MIDAS (detailed in Section 3.1.3 of the report), which differs from the original model by projecting environmental covariates—along with spatiotemporal and interaction-based factors—into a shared latent space.
+We implemented a novel no direct coupling variant of VI-MIDAS (detailed in Section 3.1.3 of the report), which differs from the original model by projecting environmental covariates, along with spatiotemporal and interaction-based factors—into a shared latent space.
 This unified representation allowed for a more flexible and holistic interpretation of ecological patterns.
 We applied this model to both the original and the new datasets.

 ---
 ## Setup